julianpitt/serverless-gatsby-workshop/readme.md

 The Parts of the workshop each correspond to a new technology we will be introducing into the project or a body of work for a new feature.

 Overview:
-- Part 1: Setting up our gatsby bloc
+- Part 1: Setting up our gatsby blog [Gatsby]
-- Part 2: Setting up amplify
+- Part 2: Committing to github [Github]
-- Part 3: Deploying to Amplify and auto build on commit
+- Part 3: Deploying to Amplify and auto build on commit [Amplify]
-- Part 4: Setting up a graphql sources
+- Part 4: Setting up amplify for dynamic content [CI/CD]
-- Part 5: Implementing dynamic behaviour
+- Part 5: Getting graphql working [AppSync]

-### Part 1 - Setting up our gatsby bloc
+### Part 1 - Setting up our gatsby blog

-1. Copy the code from the gatsby blog into a new directory
+1. Copy the code from the gatsby blog into a new directory by using the gatsby new command.
+This will copy a starter blog that we will be building off for this workshop.
+You can view information about the available gatsby projects here: [https://www.gatsbyjs.org/starters/?v=2](https://www.gatsbyjs.org/starters/?v=2).
+For the particular blog that we'll be loading, click here: [https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/](https://www.gatsbyjs.org/starters/gatsbyjs/gatsby-starter-blog/)

 ```bash
 gatsby new my-serverless-blog https://github.com/gatsbyjs/gatsby-starter-blog
 ```

-2. Change into the new directory and start up your server
+2. Change into the new directory and start up your gatsby project.

 ```bash
 cd my-serverless-blog